jessebmiller/treacherous-winds/src/playbooks/sorcerer.md

 ## Cast Untrained

-When you **weild magic without training, experience, or practice** state your goal and intended effect then ask:
+When you **wield magic without training, experience, or practice** state your goal and intended effect then ask:

 - Is the effect modest and mundane?
 - Is the effect safe for everyone?